 ServletApplicationEngine engine that delegates control over your application to a servlet container.
 You can learn how to configure your application from Configure War.

 Run an application in IDEA

-You can learn more from the Run a Ktor application section in the IntelliJ IDEA documentation.
+To learn how to run a Ktor application in IntelliJ IDEA, see the Run a Ktor application section in the IntelliJ IDEA documentation.

 Run an application using Gradle/Maven

 To run a Ktor application using Gradle or Maven, use corresponding plugins:

 Run a packaged application